 Salvation is not heaven, it is the Kingdom of God, Christ’s eternal nation here on Earth.

-Humans aren’t immortal and aren’t made out of two different parts that can be separated.
-Therefore there isn’t an immaterial part of us that can go somewhere else when we die.
+Humans aren’t immortal and aren’t made out of two different parts that can naturally be separated.
+Therefore there doesn’t seem to be an immaterial part of us that can go somewhere else when we die.
 No one has been to heaven except God.
 Even if this wasn’t true, God hasn’t judged the righteous and the wicked yet so how could anyone be rewarded or punished already?
-We should read Scripture with Hebraic rather than Greek presuppositions.5
+We should read Scripture with Hebraic rather than Greek presuppositions.

 We all die.
 And when we die, we are literally dead.
 But that is not the end.
 God will resurrect all the dead to life again.
 In what to us will seem like an instant, we will be in the presence of God.
 Heaven is not the hope of those who belong to Jesus— resurrection is!